RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 #### Reference list

-Author Family Name, First Name or Organisation Name.
+{.hanging-indent}Author Family Name, First Name or Organisation Name.
 Year. *Title in italics*.
 City, State abbreviation: Publisher.
-URL.
+URL. {/.hanging-indent}

 When the organisation-as-author and publisher are the same entity, include the organisation name in both places in the reference list entry.